ChaseSecurity/SpamDam/README.md

 ## Datasets Release

-We will provide all the dataset we used in this paper for either for training or for testing.
+The datasets we used in this paper for both training and testing can be found here: https://github.com/ChaseSecurity/SpamDam/tree/main/SpamDam_Dataset

 ## Code Release